bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---

-A few words about the limitations of existing approaches to STR truth data:
+**Extra Section 1:** A few words about the limitations of existing approaches to STR truth data:

 1. **simulated STRs:** we can generate an unlimited number of STR examples with known genotypes by using a tool like [wgsim](https://github.com/lh3/wgsim).
 However, simulated data doesn't capture the full complexity of real sequencing data (eg. adjacent variants not present in the reference genome, GC bias, and other sequencing artifacts).
 2. **mendelian violations analysis:** trios can be used to check whether genotypes are consistant with Mendelian inheritance.
 However, This is informative about specificity but not sensitivity since a tool that misses all expansions will have zero mendelian violations.
 This produces a coarser
-   truthset since it's impossible to say whether any individual mendelian violation is error or truth - just that overall, there should be no more than ~80 mendelian violations on average per trio (based on the estimated denovo rate for STR variants [[Willems 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5482724/?report=classic)]).
+   truth set since it's impossible to say whether any individual mendelian violation is error or truth - just that overall, there should be no more than ~80 mendelian violations on average per trio (based on the estimated denovo rate for STR variants [[Willems 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5482724/?report=classic)]).
 Additionally, mendelian violations are confounded by a tool's false-negative rate since a tool that consistently fails to detect